|

 than attempting to modify the behaviour of each individual appliance

-within the home (or even of the consumers themselves), a number of
+within the home (or even of the consumers themselves), it is possible

 either to better match the consumers' pattern, or to modify the